Frequently Asked Questions

 The program provides a stable electricity supply price.
 Why is that important?

-The Sutton Power Choice price is fixed until January 2024.
-Having a stable price for the supply part of your electricity bill can protect you from the seasonal price increases that occur when you have National Grid’s Basic Service.
-When National Grid is your electricity supplier and you have their Basic Service, the price they use to calculate the supply charges on your bill changes every 6 months for residential and commercial customers, and every 3 months for industrial customers.
+Sutton Power Choice prices are fixed until January 2024 under the current contract and January 2026 under the new contract.
+Having a stable price for the Supply Services portion of your electric bill can protect you from the seasonal price increases that occur when you have National Grid’s Basic Service.
+When National Grid is your electricity supplier and you have their Basic Service, the price they use to calculate the Supply Services charge on your bill changes seasonally.

-Having a stable price can also provide a predictable alternative to the variable prices offered by some commercial electricity supply offers.
-Some commercial electricity supply offers will provide a stable price for a few months, but then the price will vary monthly.
+Having a stable price can also provide a predictable alternative to the variable prices offered by some commercial electricity supply offers that provide a stable price for a few months, but then the price will vary monthly.

 Participation